CAREGIVING • PRACTICAL TOOLS

 An Infusion of Hope for Caregivers

 God knows how overwhelming caregiving can be, how it can throw the whole balance of our lives inside out and upside down.
-As caregivers we need a steady infusion of hope found in God's word to do the very work he has called us to do.
+As caregivers, we need a steady infusion of hope from God's word to do the work He has called us to do.

 Prayers for Caregivers

-Lord, thank you for the ministry of caregiving.
+Lord, thank You for the ministry of caregiving.
 Help me be flexible, kind, and intentional (especially when I'm weary) as I act as Your hands and feet.
 Amen.

 Self-Care for your Soul